 SIR HENRY PARKES BEQUEST PROGRAM

-Create your own living legacy by remembering the three magnificent parks of Centennial Parklands in your will.
+Another way to create your own living legacy is by remembering the three magnificent parks of Centennial Parklands in your will.

 Sir Henry Parkes had a vision – to create “the people’s park”.
 At the opening of Centennial Park in 1888 he is quoted as saying: